SalehAlbuga/azure-functions-swift/README.md

 ## **Deploying to Azure ☁️**

-There are 2 methods of deploying Swift Functions to Azure.
+There are 2 methods to deploy Swift Functions to Azure

 ### Container Functions